Why Are Some Babies Born Head Up?

 A breech position means that the baby’s buttocks or feet are nearest the birth canal instead of the head.
 There are several types of breech positions:

 - Frank Breech: The baby’s buttocks face the birth canal while the legs extend straight up.
+This is the most common type of breech presentation.

 - Footling Breech: One or both feet are positioned downwards, presenting first.
+This position is more common in premature births due to the extra space available for movement.

 - Kneeling Breech: The baby is in a kneeling position, with the knees facing down.
+This is a rare presentation and can complicate delivery further.

 Why Do Some Babies End Up Head Up?